Modified log-Sobolev inequalities for strongly log-concave distributions: Introduction

 where $x_0\in\Omega$ is the initial state and the subscript $\textnormal{TV}$ denotes the total variation distance between two distributions.
 The main goal of this paper is to show that for any $r$-homogeneous strongly log-concave distribution $\pi$,

 where $\pimin=\min_{x\in\Omega} \pi(x)$.
-This will improve the previous bound $\mixingtime{\RWBS,\eps}\le r\left( \log \frac{1}{\pimin}+\log\frac{1}{\eps} \right)$ due to \cite{ALOV18a}.
+This will improve the previous bound $\mixingtime{\RWBS,\eps} \le r\left( \log \frac{1}{\pimin}+\log\frac{1}{\eps} \right)$ due to \cite{ALOV19}.
 Since $\pimin$ is most commonly exponentially small in the input size (e.g.\ when $\pi$ is the uniform distribution), the improvement is usually a polynomial factor.
-Our bound is asymptotically optimal without further assumptions, as the upper bound is achieved when $\pi$ is the uniform distribution over the bases of some matroids \citep{Jer03}.\footnote{One such example is the matroid defined by a graph which is similar to a path but with two parallel edges connecting every two successive vertices instead of a single edge.
+Our upper bound is sharp, as it is achieved (up to constant factors) when $\pi$ is the uniform distribution over the bases of some matroids \citep{Jer03}.\footnote{One such example is the matroid defined by a graph which is similar to a path but with two parallel edges connecting every two successive vertices instead of a single edge.
 Equivalently, this can be viewed as the partition matroid where each block has two elements and each basis is formed by choosing exactly one element from every block.
 The Markov chain $\RWBS$ in this case is just the 1/2-lazy random walk on the Boolean hypercube.}

-Our main improvement is a modified log-Sobolev inequality for $\pi$ and $\RWBS$.
+Our main improvement is a modified log-Sobolev inequality (mLSI) for $\pi$ and $\RWBS$.
 To introduce this inequality, we define the \emph{Dirichlet form} of a reversible Markov chain $P$, over state space $\Omega$, as

 where $f,g$ are two functions over $\Omega$, and $\identity$ denotes the identity matrix.
 Moreover, let the (normalised) relative entropy of $f:\Omega\rightarrow\=R_{\ge 0}$ be

 where we follow the convention that $0\log 0=0$.
 If we normalise $\Ex_{\pi}f=1$, then $\Ent{\pi}{f}$ is the relative entropy (or Kullback--Leibler divergence) between $\pi(\cdot) f(\cdot)$ and $\pi(\cdot)$.